Blog / Ratings

 Limitation: Legacy system being replaced by UTR-P. Only covers sanctioned USA Pickleball events.
 No rec play.

-UTR-P is now the official rating system of USA Pickleball and the APP Tour, replacing UTPR in 2024.
-It comes from UTR Sports — the company behind the Universal Tennis Rating — and applies the same methodology to pickleball on a 1.0 to 10.0 scale.
+UTR-P replaced UTPR as the official rating of USA Pickleball and the APP Tour in 2024.
+It comes from UTR Sports, the company behind the Universal Tennis Rating, and applies the same methodology to pickleball on a 1.0 to 10.0 scale.
+In December 2025, USA Pickleball and the APP Tour moved again — this time to DUPR — making UTR-P a former official system after roughly one year in that role.

 One known source of confusion: the UTR-P scale doesn't map directly to UTPR or DUPR.
 A 4.0 UTR-P player is roughly equivalent to a 3.0 in UTPR, which causes frustration when switching between systems.

-PSR (Pickleball Standard Rating) is OnePSR's rating system, built specifically for local clubs and recreational communities.
-It uses a Bayesian rating algorithm — the same class of math used in competitive gaming and esports ranking systems — which tracks both your skill estimate and the system's confidence in that estimate.
+PSR (Pickleball Skill Rating) is OnePSR's rating system, built specifically for local clubs and recreational communities.
+It uses a Bayesian rating algorithm, the same class of math used in competitive gaming and esports ranking systems, which tracks both your skill estimate and the system's confidence in that estimate.
 The more you play, the more accurate your rating becomes.

 Matches are verified via a 6-digit PIN system that only requires one phone on the court.
 Your opponent enters their PIN on your device before and after the match.
 Ratings update the second a match is submitted.